 The bathroom in your home makes the ideal home for unwanted guests.
-All the same, things that you use a bathroom for--water and warmth is what attract bugs.
+All the same, things that you use a bathroom for--water and warmth are what attract bugs.
 Those tiny black pests love the moisture our bathrooms create.
 It makes an ideal place for them to build their nests and reproduce.

 How Do Tiny Black Bugs Get Inside My Bathroom?